Hanish Islands conflict

 The Hanish Islands conflict was a dispute between Yemen and Eritrea over the island of Greater Hanish in the Red Sea, one of the largest in the then disputed Zukur-Hanish archipelago.
-Fighting took place over three days from 15 December to 17 December 1995.
+Fighting took place over three days from 15 to 17 December 1995.
 In 1998 the Permanent Court of Arbitration determined that the territory belonged to Yemen.

 Background

-The archipelago is on the southern side of the Red Sea near Bab-el-Mandeb (Mouth of the Red Sea).
-The Red Sea is about 60 miles (100 km) wide at this point.
-Since the British occupation of Aden, the islands had generally been regarded as part of Yemen.
+The Hanish archipelago is on the southern side of the Red Sea near Bab-el-Mandeb.
+The archipelago mainly consists of three main islands.
+Since the time of the British protectorate of Aden, the islands had generally been regarded as part of Yemen.

 After being granted independence and membership of the United Nations, the new Eritrean government started negotiations with Yemen over the status of the archipelago.
 Two rounds of talks had taken place before the invasion:

 Greater Hanish (or Hanish al-Kabir) is one of three main islands in an archipelago, and until 1995, it was inhabited only by a handful of Yemeni fishermen.
-In 1995, a German company, under Yemeni auspices, began building a hotel and scuba diving centre on the Island.
+In 1995, a German company, under Yemeni auspices, began building a hotel and scuba diving centre on the island.
 The Yemenis then sent a force of 200 men to guard the construction site.
 Eritrean officials thought that the construction work on Greater Hanish was an attempt to establish facts on the ground before the negotiations scheduled for February started.
 "Prompted by concern over the Yemeni construction project on Hanish al-Kabir, Eritrea's Foreign Minister Petros Solomon delivered, on 11 November 1995, an ultimatum giving San'a one month to withdraw Yemeni military forces and civilians from Hanish al-Kabir".

 Armed conflict

-When the Eritrean ultimatum ran out and the Yemeni military forces and civilians had not withdrawn, Eritrea launched an operation to take the island by force.
+When the deadline for the Eritrean ultimatum ran out and the Yemeni military forces and civilians had not withdrawn, Eritrea launched an operation to take the island by force.
 The Eritreans used all seaworthy vessels that they had to land ground forces on the islands.
 Some Eritrean troops landed in fishing vessels and a commandeered Egyptian ferry.
 The Eritreans also used aircraft to ferry troops to the island.
 Eritrean forces attacked the Yemeni contingent and overran the entire island within three days of combat.
-Yemeni fighter jets launched airstrikes during the fighting from Al Hudaydah air base.
+Yemeni fighter jets launched airstrikes during the fighting from Al Hudaydah Air Base.

 During the fighting, a Russian merchant ship was damaged by Eritrean gunfire after it was mistaken for a Yemeni naval vessel.